nbaksalyar/safe_bindgen/README.md

 - Fastcall
 - System

-I'm not totally up to speed on calling conventions so if you believe one of these has been including in error, or if one has been omitted, then please open an issue at the [repo].
+If you believe one of these has been included in error, or if one has been omitted, then please open an issue at the [repo].

-rusty-cheddar will fail on functions which are marked as diverging (`-> !`).
+moz-cheddar will fail on functions which are marked as diverging (`-> !`).

 Rust: